grapitycreation/Active-Directory-Project/README.md

 ![image](https://github.com/grapitycreation/Active-Directory-Project/blob/main/Images/100.jpg)

-So this means that there were 20 failed attempts to log in to Adam's account, which is correct because if you recall, there was a total of 21 passwords in the "passwords.txt" file, of which 20 were incorrect.
+So this means that there were 20 failed attempts to log in to Terry's account, which is correct because if you recall, there was a total of 21 passwords in the "passwords.txt" file, of which 20 were incorrect.
 Let's filter down the EventCode 4625 by clicking on it.

 ![image](https://github.com/grapitycreation/Active-Directory-Project/blob/main/Images/101.jpg)